How To Create Effective Lead Generation Quizzes (+Examples)

 - Use Images: one way to keep it fun and entertaining is to use images, gifs, and memes.
 Break up your text wherever possible.
 Make the entire journey a seamless one.

 To do all this, you have to understand who your customer is.
 You need to know what makes them tick and be clear about how you can help them.
-So, if you’re still unsure on this it’s time to go back to the beginning and get clear on who will take this quiz.

 - What do they need?